moripiri/mori-blog/content/posts/Sutton-RL-book-cheatsheet/index.md

 <!--more-->

 ## Introduction
-Reinforcement Learning: An area of machine learning that aims to learn what to do to
+Reinforcement Learning: An area of machine learning that aims to learn what to do to maximize cumulative reward.

 ### Agents and Environments